Flavor changing interactions confronted with meson mixing and hadron colliders: THE MODEL

 Notice that the scalar triplets transform as $\rho \sim (1, 3, 2/3)$ and $\eta \sim (1, 3, -1/3)$.
 Furthermore, the third term in Eq. (\ref{eq:yukawa2}) gives rise to two mass degenerate neutrinos and a massless one.
 It is well-known that this neutrino mass pattern cannot reproduce the three mass differences observed in the neutrino oscillation data \cite{Kopp:2013vaa, Gonzalez-Garcia:2015qrr, Bergstrom:2015rba}.
 However, one can nicely solve this problem by adding a scalar sextet and realizing a type II seesaw mechanism, or adding three right-handed Majorana neutrinos to incorporate an inverse or linear seesaw \cite{Dias:2012xp, Boucenna:2015zwa}.
 We emphasize that either way neutrino masses are generated, our reasoning concerning FCNC is left unchanged.

-Besides the usual bilinear and quartic terms in the scalar potential, these scalars give rise to the term $-\frac{f}{\sqrt{2}}\epsilon^{ijk}\eta_i \rho_j \chi_k$, where f is in principle a free parameter which has energy dimension.
+Besides the usual bilinear and quartic terms in the scalar potential, these scalars give rise to the term $-\frac{f}{\sqrt{2}}\epsilon^{ijk}\eta_i \rho_j \chi_k$, where $f$ is in principle a free parameter which has energy dimension.
 The main energy scale in our work is the energy scale at which the 3-3-1 symmetry is broken down to the SM one.
 Hence, it is natural to assume that $f \sim v_{\chi}$.
-If this is the case, the scalars in the model are very heavy, much heavier than the $Z^\prime$ boson, and for this reason are not relevant to FCNC.
-One could, however, assume different values for $f$ allowing the scalars lighter than the $Z^\prime$ as has been explored in \cite{Oliveira:2022vjo}.
-We will not contemplate this possibility here.